-The MPO's TAP funds used to create safe and convenient opportunities for children to bicycle and walk to and from schools.
-Increasing the number of kids that can walk or bike to elementary schools, high schools and even colleges will go a long way to help reverse the alarming nationwide trend toward childhood obesity and inactivity.
+The MPO's funds can be used to create safe and convenient opportunities for children to bicycle and walk to and from schools.
+Increasing the number of kids that can walk or bike to schools will go a long way to help reverse the nationwide trend toward childhood obesity and inactivity.

 Is this an infrastructure project improving walking and biking within 1⁄4 mile of a school?
-(Score: 10) Is this a Safe Routes to School education or awareness program?
-(Score: 10)
+(Score: 5)